-When Post Office box service is terminated or surrendered by the customer, the unused portion of the fee may be refunded as follows:
+[1-22-12] When Post Office box service is terminated or surrendered by the customer, the unused portion of the fee may be refunded as follows:

 - a.
-If service is discontinued any time within the first 3 months of the service period, then one-half of the fee is refunded. - b.
+If service is discontinued at any time within the first 3 months of the 6-month or 12-month service period, then one-half of the fee is refunded.
+None of the fee is refunded under the 3-month payment option. - b.
 If service is discontinued after the beginning of the fourth month of the service period, then none of the fee is refunded. - c.
-If service is discontinued and the customer has prepaid for the next semiannual service period, then the entire fee for that next period is refunded.
+If service is discontinued and the customer has prepaid for the next quarterly or semiannual service period, then the entire fee for that next period is refunded.